-- (a) Third-Place trophy will be presented on the ice at the conclusion of the 3rd-place game. - (b) Second-Place trophy will be presented on the ice at the conclusion of the championship game. - (c) Championship trophy will be presented at the conclusion of the championship game. - (d) Most Valuable Player Trophy award. - (1) The Executive Committee and Commissioner will select the Most Valuable Player from all participating tournament players based on performance in all tournament games. - (2) The Most Valuable Player will be announced on the ice at the conclusion of the championship game.
+- (a) Third-Place trophy will be presented on-ice at the conclusion of the 3rd-place game. - (b) Second-Place trophy will be presented on-ice at the conclusion of the championship game. - (c) Championship trophy will be presented on-ice at the conclusion of the championship game. - (d) Most Valuable Player award. - (1) The Executive Committee and Commissioner will select the Most Valuable Player from all participating tournament players based on performance in all tournament games. - (2) The Most Valuable Player announcement and award will be presented on-ice at the conclusion of the championship game.